What Is Stroke?

 Heart attacks kill muscle cells that decrease the ability of the heart to pump blood.
 When brain cells die they may be unique, resulting in permanent loss of a certain function.

-What Type of Equipment Do You Need to Treat Stroke?
+What Type of Equipment Do You Need to Assess Stroke?

 Ischemic Stroke (Caused by a Blocked Blood Vessel)

-Stroke occurs when a blood vessel, or pipe to the brain, is blocked or clogged.
+Ischemic stroke occurs when an artery, or pipe to the brain, is blocked or clogged.
 A constant supply of blood is required to nourish all brain cells.
-A steady amount of oxygen, glucose (sugar), and other nutrients is required to prevent brain cell death.
+A steady amount of oxygen, glucose (sugar), and other nutrients are required to prevent brain cell death.

 CT scan, head.